From beaches to mountaintops, from iconic cities to small towns, from wineries to lakeshores, there is no shortage of romantic getaways in the USA.

 From Taima of Poor in a Private Plane

 Cozying up next to the fireplace with that special someone, while sipping on a glass of one of the world’s best Pinot Noirs.
-Sounds like paradise, right?

-Located just outside of Portland the Willamette Valley is a great weekend destination to spend with that special someone.
+Located just outside of Portland, the Willamette Valley is a great weekend destination to spend with that special someone.

-If you are looking to explore some of the best wine in the Pacific Northwest there are several wineries and vineyards just a short drive away.
+If you are looking to explore some of the best wines in the Pacific Northwest there are several wineries and vineyards just a short drive away.

 If you are looking for even more views check out White Rose Estate.
 On a clear day, you can get a view of all three peaks which is amazing.

 If you are hungry now is a good time to check out Red Hill Market for a yummy lunch.
-After lunch, try a sparkling wine tasting flight at Argyle Winery.
+After lunch, try a sparkling wine-tasting flight at Argyle Winery.

-And if you still have something left in you enjoy a nightcap on the rooftop at McMenamins Hotel Oregon–the perfect end to a romantic getaway with your sweetheart.
+And if you still have something left in you enjoy a nightcap on the rooftop at McMenamins Hotel Oregon–the perfect end to an American romantic getaway with your sweetheart.

 From Corinne of Reflections Enroute